andrewjumanca/andrewjumanca/ReadMe.md

 ## About Me 🚀

 I'm a software developer with a knack for problem-solving.
-Passionate about code quality and best practices.
+Passionate about machine learning applications and building interesting solutions to problems.

-### What I'm Up To 🛠️
+### What I''ve Been Working on Lately:

 - 🔭 Currently working on a [platform](https://gitreps.com) to help showcase developer open-source and personal contributions.
 - 🌱 Learning more about large language models and how they interpret information.